HL7/VhDir/pages/_includes/endpoint-useCase-summary.md

 #### Complete Summary of the Mandatory Requirements

-1. One type of service in `useCase.type`
+This extension is optional.
+If used, it SHALL include one type of use case/service in `useCase.type`